samburns492/Class-Roster/README.md

 17MAY20 Push of C++ project
 Writtern in Visual Studio 2019.

-When ran the command line application will automatically run a number of functions defined in the roster and student objects.
+When ran the command line application will automatically run a number of functions defined in the roster, degree and student objects.
+These commands are defined in the main.cpp script.
 A description of the steps is as follows:

 1. The program will print entire class roster.